1. Products

 The open source LibGD library enables computer programmers to resize their images on the fly using C commands inside their applications.
 To start you need to provide the complete path and name of the image for loading.
 Once it is done you need to provide the width and height of your new image and the output location of your choice where you want to save it.
 Please make sure all the provided information is correct other than the library not accepting it and throwing an exception.

-Resize Image via C API
+How to Resize Image via C API?

 int main (int argc, char *argv[]) {